 ✅ your SPF, DKIM, and DMARC are configured

-How to get off a spam email blocklist
+How to get off a spam email blacklist

-There are 5 steps you could follow to get removed and improve your deliverability 👇
+There are 5 steps you could follow to get delisted and increase your deliverability 👇

-The first step is to find out which blocklists you’re on.
-This will help you know what lists to target since every blocklist has its own process to get removed.
+The first step is to find out which blacklists you’re on.
+This will help you know what lists to target since every blacklist has its own process to get removed.

-There are 2 ways to find out which blocklists you’re on:
+There are 2 ways to find out which blacklists you’re on:

-• Search for your domain name directly on blocklist databases.
+• Search for your domain name directly on blacklist databases.

 For example, here I checked if the lemwarm newsletter domain has been blocked on URIBL 👇

-2. Find out why you’re on a blocklist
+2. Find out why you’re on a blacklist

-Once you’ve identified the blocklist(s) you’re on, understand why your email IP or domain was blocked in the first place.
+Once you’ve identified the blacklist(s) you’re on, understand why your email IP or domain was blocked in the first place.

 Ask these questions to figure out potential reasons why you might be blocked: